peterpapas/Avatar_Generator/README.md

 ` git clone https://github.com/peterpapas/Avatar_Generator.git`

-Navigate to the projects didectory:
+Navigate to the projects directory:

 `cd Avatar_Generator`

-In the project directory, you can run to intall the dependencys:
+In the project directory, you can run to install the dependencies:

 `yarn`